 Through a regular practice of Kundalini Yoga, you can expect to experience the benefits of increased self-awareness, better vitality and energy, a calmer mind, more stable emotions, deep healing and a significantly enhanced connection to spirit.

 Kundalini Yoga is called the ‘yoga of awareness’ and will help you develop the courage, calibre, and grit to look at yourself.
 This style of yoga is not about changing ‘what’s out there’ to bring about happiness.
 The practice continually affords you the opportunity to see yourself different and evolve consciously.If you would like to try a Kundalini Yoga meditation and kriya in the privacy of your home, sign-up to our favourite Kundalini Yoga meditations below, or go here and see what's on offer for new students.
-Our classes are held at Gecko House in Currumbin on the Gold Coast, click on our contacts page for the address and a map.
+Our classes are held in Mudgeeraba on the Gold Coast.
+Go to our contacts page for the address and a map.
 If you are interested in attending a class, here is our class times.

 All your details are 100% secure